wmcbrine/tivoremote/README.rst

 Changes
 -------

+0.31
-0.31 -- Added the new "Back" button, as found on Roamio remotes (sends
+    Added the new "Back" button, as found on Roamio remotes (sends "IRCODE BACK").
-        "IRCODE BACK").
 This also has the keyboard shortcut 'b'.

     New menu button "Mcr."
 (Macros) provides the functions formerly done by the "Clock" and (in 0.4 through 0.26) "SPS30" buttons (although "Vid." actually takes Clock's space in the grid.)
 Let me know if there are any other macro sequences I should include here.

     New menu button "Vid."
 (Video Mode) to send the direct video switching codes -- see above for details.
 I don't recommend actually using this, but I include it for completeness.

     Keyboard shortcuts are now bound to all buttons in Tkinter (as they had already been in Gtk), eliminating the problem of clicking on a button and losing keyboard shortcuts.
 Also, the shortcuts work with menu buttons now.

     Version 0.14 of zeroconf.py -- see the pyzeroconf project for details.

     New icon, reflecting new layout (as well as OS X 10.10).

+0.30
-0.30 -- Zeroconf announcements without an "swversion" field no longer
+    Zeroconf announcements without an "swversion" field no longer cause errors.
-        cause errors.
 (These could be returned by rproxy in some cases.)

     Expanded the function that skips over proxied TiVos to include those in the form "Proxy(xx.xx.xx.xx)", and not just "Proxy(tivoname)".

     New icon for OS X -- includes the new ttk look, and uses a Roamio as the background (and is also a smaller file).

+0.29
-0.29 -- The Aspect and CC buttons now pull down menus with all the
-        options for each, instead of cycling through.
+    The Aspect and CC buttons now pull down menus with all the options for each, instead of cycling through.
 The "Aspect" label has been shortened to "Aspt." to fit.
 The keyboard shortcuts still cycle as before.

     On startup, the TiVo selector is now always displayed (unless an address is given on the command line), even when only a single TiVo is found; and the entry box is included after the list of TiVos, so you can always enter an address that's not on the list.
 These changes can help in some cases where the TiVos' announcements aren't making it through the network, or for connecting to things (like rproxy without Zeroconf) that aren't announcing.

-        Ports other than 31339 can now be specified, on the command line, in the entry window, etc. (via colon notation, e.g.
-        "1.2.3.4:5678"), and are now recognized via Zeroconf.
+    Ports other than 31339 can now be specified, on the command line, in the entry window, etc. (via colon notation, e.g. "1.2.3.4:5678"), and are now recognized via Zeroconf.
 Although no TiVos use ports other than 31339, this feature can be useful with rproxy (q.v.).
     When no port is given, 31339 is the default.

     For Tivos proxied via rproxy (and assuming that the proxy is announcing via Zeroconf), the entry for the original TiVo is now automatically removed from the list of TiVos available to connect to at startup (since you can't connect to it anyway).

     The Mac app bundle now uses the default Python (2.7) instead of 2.6.
     This is necessary to get the benefits of ttk, but it drops support for OS X 10.6 in the resulting app.
 (You can still use the non-app version.)
 Let me know if this is an issue.

+0.28
-0.28 -- The Mac app bundle is now signed (for compatibility with
-        Gatekeeper), and sandboxed -- its only permissions are network access.
+    The Mac app bundle is now signed (for compatibility with Gatekeeper), and sandboxed -- its only permissions are network access.

     GTK 3+ and ttk widgets for Tkinter are now supported, with fallbacks to the old APIs and options to select them. ttk often looks quite a bit nicer than the old Tk version. (ttk requires Python 2.7, AFAIK.)

     Color highlights are now used for a few keys (A/B/C/D, Thumbs, Rec, Pause), where available (can be disabled by option).

     The "graphical" button labels are now the default for most environments, selectable via option and, now, togglable at runtime by pressing "G" (capitalized -- lowercase "g" is still Guide).

     Landscape mode can also now be toggled at runtime, by pressing "L" (capitalized -- lowercase "l" is still LiveTV).
 In addition, at startup, if the remote is too "tall" for the screen, it will switch to landscape mode automatically.

     Restored shortcut keys for Aspect ("a") and CC ("c").

     More robust Zeroconf.

+0.27
-0.27 -- Enhancements for the Mac -- now builds a proper app bundle.
+    Enhancements for the Mac -- now builds a proper app bundle.

     The "Aspect" button is back, but it does something different from "Zoom" (which is also still present); see the "Buttons" section for details.
 To make a place for this, I've dropped the SPS30S macro button.
 (Since the setting is preserved across reboots now, it's less needed.)

     Some buttons now have an alternate, "graphical" rendering, via Unicode glyphs, selected by the "-g" command-line option.
 (This is on by default with the Mac app version.)

     Bug: The Thumbs Down shortcut 'd' was overridden by the one for the 'D' button.
 Fix: The A/B/C/D shortcuts are now capital (shifted) keys.

     Various minor fixes, reorganization, and doc changes.

     The program's name is now standardized as "Network Remote Control for TiVo", or "Network Remote" for short.

     Dropped support for Python 2.3 and 2.4.

+0.26
-0.26 -- In some Tkinter installations, with versions 0.24 and 0.25,
-        pressing the space bar (to pause) would also invoke the default button widget response of the space bar selecting the button (in this case, the "Enter" button).
+    In some Tkinter installations, with versions 0.24 and 0.25, pressing the space bar (to pause) would also invoke the default button widget response of the space bar selecting the button (in this case, the "Enter" button).
 First reported by "mjh".

+0.25
-0.25 -- The closed caption toggle is no longer a macro, but instead uses
-        IRCODE CC_ON/OFF to change the mode directly.
+    The closed caption toggle is no longer a macro, but instead uses IRCODE CC_ON/OFF to change the mode directly.
 (The program assumes that captions are off at startup; if not, it just takes an extra button press to synchronize with the TiVo's state.)

+0.24
-0.24 -- Back to using the KEYBOARD command on the Premiere (only), as it
-        turns out it's not quite equivalent after all.
+    Back to using the KEYBOARD command on the Premiere (only), as it turns out it's not quite equivalent after all.
 This new mode allows direct input of mixed case (instead of uppercasing everything, as previously, and still on pre-Premiere units), and of all standard keyboard symbols -- very close to the behavior of a Slide remote or other USB keyboard.

     The rearrangement of widget creation (?) in 0.20 effectively broke the setting of focus to the label in Tk -- since tabbing no longer went directly to the text entry field.
-Especialy noticeable on Macs, where there's no button highlighting.
+Especially noticeable on Macs, where there's no button highlighting.
 So, I now use focus_button, as in Gtk.
 Reported by "MelSmith".

     Changed the "SPS30", "Clock", and "CC" buttons from hardwired functions to ones built from a tuple, "MACROS".
 Perhaps these will be easier to redefine?

+0.23
-0.23 -- Direct text input for all supported TiVos, now based on the
-        IRCODE command instead of the KEYBOARD command (which is equivalent except for being limited to the Premiere).
+    Direct text input for all supported TiVos, now based on the IRCODE command instead of the KEYBOARD command (which is equivalent except for being limited to the Premiere).
 This even works in HME apps now (if they're updated to recognize it), so this mode is now the default.
 Thanks to CT McCurdy for discovering this.

+0.22
-0.22 -- The new keyboard shortcut for the 'C' button conflicted with the
-        one to toggle closed captions.
+    The new keyboard shortcut for the 'C' button conflicted with the one to toggle closed captions.
 Maybe closed caption toggling is too dangerous to have a keyboard shortcut anyway.

     Attempt to reconnect automatically.

     Report more (hopefully all) errors to the GUI instead of the console.

     Expand elements of small windows in Tk, as with the main window.

     Some restructuring of the code, hopefully easier to follow.

     Finally added a README.txt.

+0.21
-0.21 -- Use a single window instead of creating and destroying multiple
-        windows (eliminates the losing focus problem).
+    Use a single window instead of creating and destroying multiple windows (eliminates the losing focus problem).
 Note that this causes some weirdness with Tkinter: if you manually resize the selector window, the new size is retained for the full window, otherwise the full window resizes itself properly.

-0.20 -- A, B, C and D buttons for the Premiere; new layout with less
-        excess space; function key shortcuts; "Aspect" becomes "Zoom".

-0.19 -- Space and numbers weren't working in direct text input.

-0.18 -- Direct text input for the Premiere; minor Zeroconf fixes;
-        support for Australian/NZ TiVos and the Premiere in non-Zeroconf autodection.

-0.17 -- Zeroconf-based autodetection.
-(This was the last version for 14
-        months, until the release of the Premiere motivated me to resume development.)

-0.16 -- Add TiVo HD XL to the supported list.

-0.15 -- Make it compatible with Python 2.3; suppress the console window
-        on Macs.

-0.14 -- Adapt CC button for 9.4; pop up error on connection failure.

-0.13 -- Autoconnect was failing on single-TiVo networks.

-0.12 -- Delay between commands to address crashing TiVos; prompt for
-        address if autodetect fails; minor fixes.

-0.11 -- Autodetect TiVos; fix -h.

-0.10 -- Fixes for numeric keypad in Tkinter on some platforms.

-0.9  -- Shortcuts from the HME simulator, fix for Gtk in Windows, CLEAR
-        at end of SPS30 and Clock, support numeric keypad.

-0.8  -- More command-line options, fixes for keyboard shortcuts.

-0.7  -- Landscape mode.

-0.6  -- Keyboard shortcuts.

-0.5  -- Text entry.

-0.4  -- CC, SPS30, Clock.

-0.3  -- Show status messages; allow address on command line; minor
-        layout changes.

-0.2  -- Added Tkinter support.
+0.20
+    A, B, C and D buttons for the Premiere; new layout with less excess space; function key shortcuts; "Aspect" becomes "Zoom".

+0.19
+    Space and numbers weren't working in direct text input.

+0.18
+    Direct text input for the Premiere; minor Zeroconf fixes; support for Australian/NZ TiVos and the Premiere in non-Zeroconf autodection.

+0.17
+    Zeroconf-based autodetection.
+(This was the last version for 14 months, until the release of the Premiere motivated me to resume development.)

+0.16
+    Add TiVo HD XL to the supported list.

+0.15
+    Make it compatible with Python 2.3; suppress the console window on Macs.

+0.14
+    Adapt CC button for 9.4; pop up error on connection failure.

+0.13
+    Autoconnect was failing on single-TiVo networks.

+0.12
+    Delay between commands to address crashing TiVos; prompt for address if autodetect fails; minor fixes.

+0.11
+    Autodetect TiVos; fix -h.

+0.10
+    Fixes for numeric keypad in Tkinter on some platforms.

+0.9
+    Shortcuts from the HME simulator, fix for Gtk in Windows, CLEAR at end of SPS30 and Clock, support numeric keypad.

+0.8
+    More command-line options, fixes for keyboard shortcuts.

+0.7
+    Landscape mode.

+0.6
+    Keyboard shortcuts.

+0.5
+    Text entry.

+0.4
+    CC, SPS30, Clock.

+0.3
+    Show status messages; allow address on command line; minor layout changes.

+0.2
+    Added Tkinter support.